 The Welsh Government announced a package of measures to help people with the cost of living crisis.
-The package includes £152,000k to provide a £150 cost of living payment to eligible households (the main scheme) and £25,000k to provide discretionary support for other purposes related to living costs.
+The package includes £152k to provide a £150 cost of living payment to eligible households (the main scheme) and £25k to provide discretionary support for other purposes related to living costs.

 The schemes are intended to provide immediate support as Wales recovers from the pandemic and support households to deal with the impact of increasing energy and other costs.
-The Council received £3,557k at the end of 2021/22 to be utilized during 2022/23.